 Is the difference that you have detected an important difference?
 That is, a \(p\)-value may be quite small, indicating a surprising result, but the actual effect observed may be unimportant.
-This distinction is coined as statistical significance does not imply practical significance.
+Statistical significance does not imply practical significance.

-Keep in mind that these calculations do not incorporate bias, such as non-response bias, measurement bias.
+Keep in mind that these calculations do not incorporate bias, such as non-response bias and measurement bias.
 The bias might well be larger than any difference due to chance variation in the sampling distribution.

 At times, we know the sample is not from a chance mechanism, but it can still be useful to carry out a hypothesis test.
 In this case, the null model would test whether the sample (and estimator) are as if they were at random.
-When this test is rejected, then we confirm that something non-random has led to the observed data.
-This can be a useful conclusion–that the difference between what we expect and what we observed is not explained by chance.
+When this test is rejected, we confirm that something nonrandom has led to the observed data.
+This can be a useful conclusion: that the difference between what we expect and what we observed is not explained by chance.

 At other times, the sample consists of the complete population.
 When this happens, we might not need to make confidence intervals or hypothesis tests because we have observed all values in the population.
 That is, inference is not required.
-However, we can, instead, place a different interpretation on hypothesis tests: we can suppose that any relation observed between two features was randomly distributed without relation to one another.
+However, we can instead place a different interpretation on hypothesis tests: we can suppose that any relation observed between two features was randomly distributed without relation to each other.

-We have also seen how the bootstrap can be used when we don’t have enough information about the population.
-The bootstrap is a powerful technique, but it does have limitations.
+We also saw how the bootstrap can be used when we don’t have enough information about the population.
+The bootstrap is a powerful technique, but it does have limitations: